satyajitovelil/ML-Kaggle-House_Prices/README.md

-> My Solutions to the House Prices competition hosted on Kaggle
+> **My Solutions to the House Prices competition hosted on Kaggle**
 >
-> `Also includes optional solution`
+> `Also includes optional part of the Categorical Variables Exercise`